otma2677/mtg-scraper/README.md

 > example, any amount of swamp dismiss the archetype validation, and any amount of forest valid
 > the archetype, and you need 4 mountains, at least, to valid the archetype.

+If excludes matches at any point, the archetype is dismissed.
+You need at least three valid includes to valid the archetype.

 You can use filters with the `filterer` function, like as follows;
 <hr>